spy-js/spy-js/README.md

 ```shell
 node spy.js
 ```
-and manually configure browser proxy settings to use spy-js URL (by default localhost:3546).
+and manually configure browser/network proxy settings to use spy-js URL (defaults: host localhost, port 3546).

 #### Configuration
 After launching spy-js UI you can start global tracing session without specifing any configuration.
 The session will trace all scripts from proxied traffic using default configuration parameters.